DiversiCon/uc-d8-deploy/docroot/modules/custom/it_showcase/README.md

     attributes:
       category: string - comma delimited list of categories
       related_id: string - related showcase ID (only used for readme items)
+      related_readme_ids: array - related readme showcase ID's (only used for readme items)
       index_hide: true|false - hide item in the showcase index when there is a related_id (only used for readme items)
       short_title: string - short title text used in cases where the full title is too much (only used for readme items)
       file: string - path to markdown file relative to docroot (only used for readme items)